 Did you know that being a certified company can positively impact your business?

-- Certification as a women-owned business can help you access opportunities, as it is a requirement of many corporate supplier diversity programs.Canadian Aboriginal and Minority Supplier Council (CAMSC) Canadian Gay & Lesbian Chamber of Commerce WEConnect International in Canada and WBE Canada are organizations in Canada that certify women-owned businesses.
+- Certification as a women-owned business can help you access opportunities, as it is a requirement of many corporate supplier diversity programs.Canadian Aboriginal and Minority Supplier Council (CAMSC) Canadian Gay & Lesbian Chamber of Commerce WEConnect International in Canada and the Women Business Enterprises Canada Council (WBE Canada) are organizations in Canada that certify women-owned businesses.